Microchip-MPLAB-Harmony/audio/docs/GUID-74BA3FC4-C102-45BE-917F-5E7A802DCEBA.md

 | universal_audio_decoders | Added XIPH FLAC Decoder Support |
 | usb_headset | PIC32MZ based headset |

-MCC Support, and SDL based Documentation has been added.
+- **MCC is Supported.**
-**As of audio release 3.6, applications that were previously in the audio repository have been moved to the new audio_apps repository:**
+- **As of audio release 3.6, applications that were previously in the audio repository have been moved to the new audio_apps repository:**
 [Harmony audio apps repository, 3.1.0](https://github.com/Microchip-MPLAB-Harmony/audio_apps)

 - **Updated Drivers**